myarichuk/RoguelikeToolkit/readme.md

+# Note: this repository will not be updated due to
+* Heavy refactorings for all of the projects
+* Set up unified template for all sub-projects
+* Splitting of the monorepo to separate projects (easier automated NuGet deployments)

 # The What
 This is a loosely coupled collection of tool libs I wrote to myself for a roguelike I hopefully will finish in the future.